balub/pgroonga.github.io/tutorial/index.md

 #### `&@` operator

-You can use `&@` operator to perform full text search by one keyword:
+You can use `&@` operator to perform a full text search by one keyword:

 ```sql
 SELECT * FROM memos WHERE content &@ 'engine';